pingidentity/pingidentity-devops-getting-started/docs/how-to/usingVault.md

 ---
 # Using Hashicorp Vault

-This documentation provides details for using Hashicorp Vault and secrets with Ping Identity DevOps Images.
+This documentation provides details for using Hashicorp Vault and secrets with Ping Identity DevOps images.

-## What You'll Do

-The examples below will explain and show examples of:

-* Using HashiCorp Vault Secrets in native PingIdentity DevOps Images
-* Using HashiCorp Vault Injector in kubernetes deployments

-## Prerequisites
+## Before you begin

+You must:

-* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
 * Have a running Hashicorp Vault instance.
-Refer to [Deploy Hashicorp Vault](../deployment/deployVault.md) for information on deploying a vault if you need one.
+For imformation on deploying a vault, see [Deploy Hashicorp Vault](../deployment/deployVault.md).

+## About this task

+The following examples explain and show:

+* How to use HashiCorp Vault Secrets in native PingIdentity DevOps images
+* How to use HashiCorp Vault Injector in Kubernetes deployments

 ## Kubernetes - HashiCorp Vault Injector

 If you are using Kubernetes to deploy your containers, it's highly recommended to use the HashiCorp Vault Injector.
-The section below provides details on how to use secrets in a non-kubernetes deployment (i.e. docker-compose).
+The following provides details on how to use secrets in a non-Kubernetes deployment, such as Docker-compose.

 If the HashiCorp Vault Injector Agent is installed, annotations can be added to the `.yaml` file of a Pod, Deployment, StatefulSet resource to pull in the secrets.
 The snippet below provides an example set